 This page covers:

-- BSI TR-03183-2 - Germany’s Federal Office for Information Security (BSI) provides a Technical Guideline specifying concrete SBOM format and content requirements as a detailed interpretation of CRA obligations
+- The BSI TR-03183 family - Germany’s Federal Office for Information Security (BSI) publishes a four-part Technical Guideline that is the most concrete public interpretation of CRA obligations, with Part 2 specifying SBOM format and content

 Terminology note: In BSI TR-03183-2, RFC 2119 keywords (MUST, SHALL, SHOULD, etc.) are normative only when written in ALL CAPS.
 (BSI TR-03183-2, Section 2)